 Teachers are critical to the future of their students, but they often face overwhelming challenges in rural Uganda.
 Limited resources and the absence of electricity hinder their ability to deliver quality education.
 Solar energy is transforming this situation by providing access to new tools and opportunities.
 With reliable electricity, teachers can use online resources, sign up for professional development programs, and use digital tools to improve their teaching.
 Barigye observed that boarding students with access to solar-powered lighting outperformed their peers who lacked electricity at home.
 This access provides teachers with the tools they need to bring new ideas into their classrooms, encouraging students to be creative and engaged.

 Furthermore, solar-powered schools are creating environments that attract and retain skilled educators.
-The adoption of solar electricity in schools is a step toward achieving these SDGs—a set of 17 global goals established by the United Nations to create a more sustainable and equitable future for all by 2030.
+The adoption of solar electricity in schools is a step toward achieving the UN Sustainable Development Goals—a set of 17 global goals established to create a more sustainable and equitable future for all by 2030.
 This stability ensures that schools have consistent, motivated teachers dedicated to their students’ success.
-When teachers have the resources they need, they create a chain reaction of progress, equipping students with the skills to escape cycles of poverty and build better futures.
 Solar energy doesn’t just light up classrooms—it energizes educators to transform their communities.

 Case Study: Mary’s Journey